bdavidxyz/blackbox-spa-js/README.md

 Run the examples

 - in order to run the examples, at the root of the examples directory, run

+## Limitations

+- The system under test runs in a iframe, which could be sometime a problem.
+- Mouse gesture can not be simulated
+- As of now, only MVC frameworks that integrates nicely with jQuery can use the tool.

 ## TODOs :